JoeKarlsson/movie-script-scraper/README.md

 ## Example Usage

-**MSS** exposes a function; simply pass this function the options (see below), and it will return a promise with an array of the file paths of the scripts it saved.
+**Movie Script Scraper** exposes a function; simply pass this function the options ([see below](https://github.com/JoeKarlsson/movie-script-scraper#options)), and it will return a promise with an array of the file paths of the scripts it saved.

 ```javascript
 const mss = require('movie-script-scraper');